lynchaj/nhyodyne/README.md

 Sixth, maintain backwards compatibility to the extent possible (two exceptions so far) to reuse existing SBC software.
 Target software is current ROMWBW

 Seventh, lower build cost by using inexpensive off-the-shelf components and PCBs.
-All parts come from Jameco or ordered off eBay (bus connectors).
+All parts come from Jameco or eBay (like bus connectors).
 Use simple 9vdc 1A unregulated power supply.
 Keep part count on boards low so they are effectively disposable eliminating the need for sockets and further lowering builder costs.
 Make non-essential components optionally do-not-populate.